fbudimir/reddit-privatizer/README.md

+IMPORTANT NOTE: As of November 2025, this script is deprecated due to Reddit's policy changes.

 # Reddit Privatizer

 A Python script that deletes all comments and/or posts from your Reddit account (older than a specified cutoff, default 3 days) via the Reddit API, for privacy.